Hungary central bank deputy governor resigns to protest changes at bank

 Kiraly's departure will not change the balance of power inside the central bank's Monetary Council, since appointees of Orban and his Fidesz party dominate the rate-setting panel.

 "She (Kiraly) was the last of the Mohicans," said Erste Bank analyst Zoltan Arokszallasi.
-"The fact that she criticises what happens in the bank is no surprise."
+"The fact that she criticizes what happens in the bank is no surprise."

 It means there will be one fewer voice in the council who could speak out against interest rate cuts, which the government backs to pull Hungary out of recession in time for an election next year but which carries risks of driving down the currency.